wp-plugins/confident-captcha/readme.txt

 5. Confident CAPTCHA - Video Advertising

 == Changelog ==
+= 2.5.3 =
+* Added legacy support for IE7 + IE5 quirks mode
+* Alternate inline style for display with ads to the right or below the CAPTCHA

 = 2.5.2 =
 * Added new inline display style so that Confident CAPTCHA does not appear on top of content but now inline with it as well.
 Try it out!